 There is very little to say after a hard loss.
 Nothing will ease the frustration.
 But one thing I can do is be present and this photo is my reminder that those moments matter.

-As coaches’ wives we know our lives have unique aspects.
-For fall sports this means August thru November our weekends revolve around football games, weekends out of town, hosting people for game day, and even sometimes saying no things like family functions or church events.
+As coaches’ wives, we know our lives have unique aspects.
+For fall sports this means August thru November our weekends revolve around football games, weekends out of town, hosting people for game day, and even sometimes saying nothing like family functions or church events.
 These days I’m either cheering from the sidelines where I pull double duty as team photographer or cheering from home while I take a weekend off to relax at home.
 Either way, I’m cheering on our team the best way I can that week.
 My presence by my husband’s side is always my choice.
 I love cheering on our team each week, but more than that, I delight in the opportunity to let this man I adore know win or lose I’m always his biggest fan.

 Coaches’ Carry a Heavy Burden